NCI-GDC/esbuild/README.md

-Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` and `graph.common.builder.LegacyGraphIndexBuilder` to build the Active and Legacy indices respectively.
+Most of the business logic for building indices is contained in the `graph.common.builder.GraphIndexBuilder` class, which is inherited by `graph.common.builder.ActiveGraphIndexBuilder` to build the indices.

 Builders exclude nodes that shouldn't be in the index (and therefore public) based during the filtering step in the `is_node_indexed()`